How To Bet On Hockey In Canada

 It’s time to place your bets!

-Once at the Sports Interaction website you can find all of the hockey betting options by clicking on the ‘Hockey’ drop down menu in the left sidebar.
-You’ll see the NHL bet offerings at the top of the list, but you can also wager on International events and all of the major pro leagues worldwide.
+Once at the Sports Interaction website you can find all of the hockey betting options by clicking on the ‘Hockey’ from the Top Sports menu in the left sidebar.
+This will bring you to the ‘Featured’ hockey page, which will generally feature the NHL betting lines for that night.
+You can also select the ‘Events’ tab and navigate to any of other hockey leagues and competitions from the left sidebar.

 Ready to bet?
 Click here to visit SportsInteraction.com.